Azakidev/dracula-aliucordRN/README.md

 # Dracula theme for DiscordRN mods

-This is a theme following the dracula color scheme for Bunny/Pyoncord.
+This is a theme following the dracula color scheme for Vendetta and Bunny/Pyoncord.
-Might not work in older discord versions, WILL not work in Kotlin versions of discord.
+Might not work in older discord versions (since vendetta went EOL), WILL not work in Kotlin versions of discord.

-This is the work in progress branch, where I go insane, and so do the commit messages.
+If I missed anything or it's broken, do let me know, or feel free to make a pull request

 ## Installation